TD-Dan/Sunwai/Sunwai workbook/Workbook Lessons/Lesson 1.2 - Syllables and Stress.md

 ---

-*Pene!* You now understand how Sunwai sounds are put together into syllables and words, and how the basic rhythm works.
+*Bene!* You now understand how Sunwai sounds are put together into syllables and words, and how the basic rhythm works.
 This structure makes words distinct and relatively easy to pronounce.

 In the next lesson, we'll explore a core idea: how a single Sunwai word can often wear different hats – acting as a noun, verb, or descriptor depending on how it's used! --> [Lesson 1.3 - Words Wear Different Hats](Lesson%201.3%20-%20Words%20Wear%20Different%20Hats.md)]]